HyperBDR/docs/src/userguide/poc/failback-vmware-pre-settings.md

 ![complete-doc-for-block-storage-failback-13.png](./images/complete-doc-for-block-storage-failback-13.png)

-## Use the Hyperdoor image to create a virtual machine in the production VMware environment as the Failback Gateway Host
+## Use the Hyperdoor image to create a virtual machine in the production VMware environment as the Failback Transition Host

 ### Create a new virtual machine